Shauryy03/Conversation-Trend-Analyzer/README.md

        Who talks the most in a group
        What words and emojis are used most often
        How message activity changes over time

+# 🔧 Features

+       Message Statistics: Provides counts of total messages, words, media shared, and links.
+       Participant Activity: Identifies the most active participants in the chat.
+       Temporal Analysis: Displays daily and monthly message trends.
+       Emoji Usage: Analyzes the frequency and types of emojis used.
+       Word Cloud Generation: Creates a visual representation of the most frequently used words.

 # 📊 Types of Analysis